CKalitin/ckalitin.github.io/_posts/1961-04-12-stoke-nova-perfect.md

 ### <b>Not Many Organizations Can Pursue Full Reusability</b>

-Current and upcoming rockets that are aiming to launch constellations are all partially reusable medium-lift launch vehicles (excluding Starship, I'll cover that later).
+Current and upcoming rockets that are aiming to launch constellations are all partially reusable medium/heavy lift launch vehicles (excluding Starship, I'll cover that later).
 A partially-reusable rocket is the most reasonable thing for a slightly risk-averse company to do.
-For companies like Rocket Lab or ULA, it is very difficult to pursue a fully and rapidly reusable rocket.
-This is an unproven market and it has never been done before and is a very hard sell to investors.
+For companies like Rocket Lab or ULA, it is very difficult to pursue a fully and rapidly reusable rocket because it is an unproven market and has never been done before.
+This makes it a very hard sell to investors.
 This is especially true when you consider the development cost of such a program: ~$250M for Neutron vs. ~$5B for Starship.

 It takes a level of audacity to push for such a program that will create its own market.
-SpaceX has done this again and again with Falcon 9, Starlink, and now Starship & Mars.
+SpaceX has done this again and again with Falcon 9, Starlink, and now with Starship & Mars.
+When existing stakeholders are not willing to take the risk, a more conservative approach must be taken that is less likely to succeed against a sufficiently capable competitor.
+We've seen this in the past with the SLS and other legacy rocket development programs.

+A clear vision and path are required to pursue a fully and rapidly reusable rocket - along with immense amounts of capital.
+SpaceX achieved this under Elon Musk with his own fortune, NASA contracts, and venture capital.
+Stoke will follow a similar path, but with more funding from venture capital now that SpaceX has opened that door.

 ### <b>Conclusion & Predictions</b>

++ Stoke will take market share in the next 5-10 years
++ After this we will start to enter the paradigm of fully and rapidly reusable rockets
++ To be well into the paradigm of fully and rapidly reusable rockets, we will need to have payloads well suited to it.
+Mass & Volume limits lifted, K2
++ Stoke's market over the next decade will be very different than the decade after that
++ Stoke might die, however, a vehicle like Nova will be successful in the long term

+A fully and rapidly reusable launch vehicle on the scale of Stoke's Nova is perfectly sized to compete against existing and under-development partially-reusable launch vehicles.
+It is well suited to launch constellations, LEO satellites, small GEO satellites, and small satellites.
+If fully reusability is achieved with Nova, it will take signifigant market share over the next 5-10 years.

+Over the next decade, we will start to enter the paradigm of fully and rapidly reusable rockets.
+These rockets will be able to launch any payload at a lower cost than any other vehicle and lift the current mass and volume limitations.
+The lower cost will allow for new markets and for a new paradigm of satellite design.
+K2 Space is already preparing for this by developing satellites that are very massive and have a large volume.
+This increases launch cost but decreases the cost to build the satellite.
+There will come a point in the next 10-20 years when this becomes more economical than the current paradigm of satellite design.

+Nova's market this decade will be very different than the next decade.
+Before we firmly enter the paradigm of fully and rapidly reusable rockets and have payloads well suited to it, Nova will be able to compete against partially reusable rockets.
+After we enter this new paradigm, Nova will go the way of Electron and become more of a niche vehicle.

+It is possible that Stoke will die brutally like Astra before it achieves low cost and high cadence with Nova.
+This would be immensely unfortunate because Nova is the coolest rocket ever developed, tied with Starship.
+However, a vehicle like Nova will be developed in the future to adequately serve the <5t satellite market segment.